mlevans0/altmetric-details-page-api-docs/source/shared/counts-and-citations/counts-and-citations.rst

      - Date when Altmetric first captured attention.
 In UNIX.
    * - ``scopus_subjects``
      - string[]
-     - Initally imported from Scopus in 2011 (Depricated).
+     - Initially imported from Scopus in 2011 (Depricated).
    * - ``subjects``
      - string[]
      - Subjects for journal.
-Originally enriched from National Academy of Medecine (Depricated).
+Originally enriched from National Academy of Medicine (Deprecated).
    * - ``publisher_subjects``
      - object[]
      - See :ref:`Publisher subjects` for more information.